TEOTIA18/TEOTIA18/README.md

 - 🔭 I’m currently working on building a machine learning model for prediction of stock market to prevent loss at an early stage.
 - 📫 How to reach me ...Email- abitevotia003@gmail.com
 - <h1 align="center"›Hi g, I'm Abhishek Teotia</h1>
+- <h1 align="center"›A passionate frontend developer from India‹/h3>
 - <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">
 <!---
 TEOTIA18/TEOTIA18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.